 Course Waiver Petitions: In the event a student feels a similar course has already been taken elsewhere, a student may submit a petition for a waiver to the Department through their academic advisor which includes a copy of a transcript showing a grade of C or above for the course, catalog copy showing the nature of the course, and a syllabus showing the structure and content of the course.

-Departmental Honors: In addition to University and collegiate honors, graduates with a GPA. of 3.2 or higher are eligible to receive Theatre’s Degree of Distinction.
+Degrees with Distinction: In addition to University and collegiate honors, graduates with a GPA. of 3.2 or higher are eligible to receive Theatre’s Degree of Distinction.
 Faculty and staff nominate eligible graduating Seniors based on academic achievement, artistic contributions and service to the Department.
 Degrees of Distinction are awarded if a nominated student receives 50% or more of participating faculty and staff.

 Undergraduate Graduation Checklist